 My HVAC system has an air filter.
 Isn’t that enough?
 What is the difference?Some people assume that the air filter attached to the furnace will help remove dust from the air and create better indoor air quality.
 While these filters can trap large particles of dust and airborne debris, they are not intended to clean the air you breathe.

 Their purpose, rather, is to clean the air that enters the appliance.

 When air moves from the appliance to the living space, it travels through vents that are often dusty and dirty, picking up contaminants along the way.

-Also, HVAC air filters do not catch the extremely small particles that can be trapped by advanced HEPA filters, such as gasses and VOCs.
-They also don’t use technology like activated carbon or UV light.
+Also, HVAC air filters do not catch the extremely small particles that can be trapped by advanced air purifier high efficiency filters, such as gasses and VOCs.

 For these reasons and more, you should not consider your furnace or air conditioner filter an air purifier.